Social anxiety disorder: symptoms, causes and treatment

 Start your journey to recovery with Priory and learn more about our evidence-based mental health treatments, delivered by expert clinicians.

-Page clinically reviewed by Natalie Smith (BSc, MSc), Integrative Therapist at Priory Wellbeing Centre Birmingham, in April 2022.
+Page clinically reviewed by Natalie Smith (BSc, MSc), Integrative Therapist at Priory Wellbeing Centre Birmingham.

 Social anxiety, also known as ‘social phobia’, is a type of anxiety that affects people in social situations.
 As such, it can have a hugely negative impact on your life and relationships with others.
 Here, we explore this condition in more detail, in terms of what causes it and what symptoms to look out for, as well as provide tips on how you can overcome your social anxiety.
 We’ll also outline the treatment options that are available to help you get back on track.